Antibody/bloggr/README.md

 For those familiar with Next.js and Supabase, here's the quick setup guide:

 1.  **Supabase Project:** Create a Supabase account. then project.
-When creating a database, not its password.
+When creating a database, note its password.
 You would need it for `DATABASE_URL`
 2.  **Environment Variables (`.env`):** All of the ones listed below are required:
     ```plaintext
     NEXT_PUBLIC_SUPABASE_URL=YOUR_SUPABASE_PROJECT_URL #i.e https://YOUR_SUPABASE_URL_SUBDOMAIN.supabase.co